User Guide

 Download and install

-Download the latest release from GitHub Releases.
-The AI layout model is bundled in both packages.
+The AI layout model is bundled in all packages.

 Opening a PDF